arachnys/athenapdf/README.md

 - Original: [Google isn’t even close as a tool for proper due diligence.
 Why not?][example-1] **(Converted: [PDF][example-1-pdf] | [Aggressive][example-1-aggressive])**
 - Original: [Panamanian Law Firm Is Gatekeeper To Vast Flow of Murky Offshore Secrets][example-2] **(Converted: [PDF][example-2-pdf] | [Aggressive][example-2-aggressive])**

-_When [aggressive mode][aggressive] is toggled, only the essential contents of a page are kept in the generated PDF document.
+_When [aggressive mode][aggressive] is enabled, only the essential contents of a page are kept in the generated PDF document.
 It is a clutter-free version of the web page, perfect for reading._

 ## Background